renpy/renpy/sphinx/source/screens.rst

     If True, the mouse wheel can be used to scroll the viewport.
 `draggable`
     If True, dragging the mouse will scroll the viewport.
+`edgescroll`
+    Controlls scrolling when the mouse reaches the edge of the viewport.
+If not None, this should be a two- or three-element
+    tuple:

+    * The first element in the tuple is the distance from the edge of the viewport that edgescrolling begins to take effect, in pixels.

+    * The second element is the maximum scrolling rate, in pixels per second.

+    * If present, the third element is a function that adjusts the scrolling speed, based on how close to the pointer is to an edge.
+The function should take a number between 0.0 and 1.0, and return a number in the same range.
+The default function returns its input, and implements proportional scrolling.
+A function that always returns 1.0 would implement constant-speed scrolling.

 `xadjustment`
     The :func:`ui.adjustment` used for the x-axis of the viewport.
 When omitted, a new adjustment is created.